Help Animals & People

 Time Commitment

 Typically varies from 1 to 4 hours a day depending on the situation.
 Emergency Boarding Foster terms generally last between 1 and 3 months, but may be up to 6 months.
-A minimum commitment of 6 months is required.

 Roles and Responsibilities